wanman/gitsdreasy/README.md

 SDR - RTL 2832 w/ R820T ..
 Adafruit 1497

 Not recommended at this time..
 Check www.sdr-rtl.com for their neat dongles.
-And look at others as well.

 Flash 8 GB Mini SD card with latest Stretch image